Q. Cake or pie?

 A: INCREDIBLY IMPORTANT.
 Once upon a time I got an MA in Sociology with an emphasis on gender & sexuality, and I’ve always been a total bleeding-heart liberal.
 I routinely hear from most of my LGBTQIA couples how daunting it still is to plan a wedding, and it’s so important to me to do my best to be a safe space for my couples of all gender identities & expressions.

-What do you love about shooting weddings?
+What do you love about being a photographer?

 A: In the words of the most accurate fortune cookie I ever got: “You have a keen sense of humor and bring out the best in others.”
 (Well, that’s not really a ‘fortune’, but those things aren’t really ‘cookies’ either, amirite?)
-I think being a great wedding photographer is as much about having an engaging personality as it is about technical skill, and I like to bring both of those things to my work.
+I think being a great photographer is as much about having an engaging personality as it is about technical skill, and I like to bring both of those things to my work.

-My Approach to Your Big Day
+My Approach to Your Little Big Day

 Like any great relationship, it all starts with trust and understanding.